huizezhang-sherry/ferrn/README.md

                    index = tourr::holes(), raw_data = boa5) %>%
   explore_space_pca(group = method)  +
   scale_color_botanical(palette = "cherry")
-#> signs in all the bases will be fliped in group search_geodesic
 #> Warning: The `x` argument of `as_tibble.matrix()` must have unique column names if `.name_repair` is omitted as of tibble 2.0.0.
 #> Using compatibility `.name_repair`.
 #> This warning is displayed once every 8 hours.